AniLLL3734/ImageForge/README.md

 1. Go to the [**Latest Release Page**](https://github.com/AniLLL3734/ImageForge/releases).
 2. Download the `ImageForge_vX.X.X.zip` file.
 3. Unzip the file anywhere on your computer.
-4. Run `ImageForge.exe`.
+4. Run `UzantiCeviriciAdvanced.exe`.
 That's it!

 ---